 In a most amazing coincidence, the head prosecutor in Florida handling their case was none other than Ralph Hersey, who’d been a columnist for my underground paper, The Tin Whistle.
 I tried to recruit all the best writers in my high school and Ralph had been suggested by one of the English teachers.
 Ralph was a good counterpoint to Charlie Geron.
 They were both black, but Charlie was angry and confrontational, while Ralph was the model of common sense and morality.
 We also had a great poet in our class, Jim Guthrie, and I remember going to Jim’s house and trying to recruit him.
 Jim took one look at the first issue of The Tin Whistle, however, and decided it wasn’t for him.
 His work was considerably more mature than what most of us were doing at the time and Jim would go on to win many poetry awards in the 1970s.

 If you like these stories, please check out my eBooks.
 Just follow the links at the top-right of this page.
 And thanks for stopping by.

-Gary Pini is another important character in this story, and he too would eventually rise to great heights in the record industry, producing dance music singles and early rap records.
-Here’s Gary (left) on the Quad at the University of Illinois.
+Gary Pini (in above photo) is another important character in this story, and he too would eventually rise to great heights in the record industry, producing dance music singles and early rap records.
+The photo shows Gary on the Quad at the University of Illinois.
 In the background you can see the round building we used to sneak into via the Steam Tunnels that ran underneath the entire University campus (see my book, 1966).
 Gary is the one who took me to see the John Cage installation at the Stock Pavilion.

 Gary was going out with Caroline, who lived in a house at 1003 South Third Street with three other girls (Paula, Elke and Claudia), one of whom was an occasional lover of Jim Cole’s, which is why Cole spent a lot of time at that house.